 Often overlooked by a lot of travellers because of its small size and less big-ticket attractions than the likes of Peru, Argentina and Brazil, it’s a shame to miss out Uruguay, a nation that seems to avoid the crises that have plagued some of its neighbours.

-One of South America’s more progressive countries is great for backpackers.
-Don’t miss the national drink maté, a caffeine infusion which is more popular than coffee.
+One of South America’s more progressive countries which is great for backpackers.
+Don’t miss the national drink yerba mate, one of South America’s most popular drinks.
+It is a caffeine infusion which is more popular than coffee!

 Read more about Uruguay backpacking!